CrowdStrike/foundry-sample-threat-intel/README.md

 - Provides enriched threat intelligence without requiring users to navigate away
 - Built entirely using no-code capabilities in Foundry

-## Usage
+## Prerequisites

-You can install this app from the Foundry Templates page in your CrowdStrike Falcon instance or you can deploy it from this codebase using Foundry CLI.

-### Deploying from the Foundry UI

-- Navigate to the Foundry Templates page in your CrowdStrike Falcon instance
-- Search for Threat Intelligence Detections Enrichment
-- Follow the on-screen prompts to complete installation
+- The Foundry CLI (instructions below).
-- Provide a Crowdstrike API key, you can create one in Support and resources > API clients and keys (scopes: Malware Analysis and IOCs)
+- A valid Crowdstrike API key with the following scopes: Malware Analysis and IOCs

-### Deploying from the CLI

-#### Install the Foundry CLI
+### Install the Foundry CLI

 You can install the Foundry CLI with Scoop on Windows or Homebrew on Linux/macOS.